Venafi/VenafiPS/docs/functions/Invoke-VdcCertificateAction.md

 ```

 ### -ThrottleLimit
 Limit the number of threads when running in parallel; the default is 100.
-Applicable to PS v7+ only.
+Setting the value to 1 will disable multithreading.
+On PS v5 the ThreadJob module is required.
+If not found, multithreading will be disabled.

 ```yaml
 Type: Int32